Dahmanjr/Liver-cancer-detection-using-DL/README.md

 # Liver-cancer-detection-using-DL
-I use DL model Res-net 50 in making this detection and data from kaggle
+I usea DLmodel Res-net 50 in making this detection